zapier/visual-builder/docs/_build/fields/dynamic-field.md

 To test how your dynamic fields will appear in the Zap editor:
 1. [Create a new Zap](https://zapier.com/app/editor/).
-2. Add the trigger or action to your Zap that includes your dynamic field.
-This will allow for you to test how your trigger or action will appear to users.
+2. Add the action to your Zap that includes your dynamic field.
+This will allow for you to test how your action will appear to users.

 If you want more details about the API calls being made, in the [Platform UI](https://zapier.com/app/developer):
 - In the _Manage_ section in the left sidebar, click **Monitoring**.